Liturgies and Prayer

 Eucharists for the entire community are celebrated throughout the liturgical year: Mass of the Holy Spirit (a tradition to open the school year); the Feast of All Saints; the Feast of St. Francis Xavier; Ash Wednesday Mass; Holy Week Mass; and the Mass of Commissioning in May.
 All students are required to attend these liturgies.
 Masses for Holy Days of Obligation (other than those listed above) are offered for those who cannot attend Mass in their parishes.

-Masses are celebrated each day at either 7:30am or at FLEX, providing a chance for students and faculty to share in a more intimate eucharistic celebration as friends on a common journey.
+Masses are celebrated each school day at either 7:20 am or at FLEX, providing a chance for students and faculty to share in a more intimate eucharistic celebration as friends on a common journey.

 Twice during the year (once each semester), students are invited to mass with their class: each of the four grade levels gathers in the Chapel to celebrate the eucharist together as a class.

 Twice each year, once during Advent and once during Lent, all students attend a service with the opportunity to celebrate the Sacrament of Reconciliation.
 There is a special opportunity to share in the sacrament on the Kairos retreat as well.
 Also, arrangements can be made for the sacrament anytime during the year through the Campus Ministry Office.

 The St. Xavier community roots its prayer life in the person of Jesus Christ within the Catholic tradition as shared through the charism of St. Ignatius Loyola and the Society of Jesus.
 It is crucial to our mission to take time to recognize and celebrate what God is doing among this community of believers in light of the Paschal Mystery.
 Students of all faiths are invited to actively participate in our worship.